 Typical treatment time is about 12 months but will vary depending on the degree of malocclusion being treated.

-The palate expander is typically used to treat the upper jaw.
+The palatal expander is typically used to treat the upper jaw.
 The device is custom fabricated and worn daily to expand the girth of the upper palate gradually.

-A palate expander may be used as part of phase 1 treatment for children.
+A palatal expander may be used as part of phase 1 treatment for children.
 Expanding the pallet during early oral development is ideal and may provide optimal results.
-Using a pallet expander early on in a child’s life may prevent the need for tooth extraction, braces, or even jaw surgery.
+Using a palatal expander early on in a child’s life may prevent the need for tooth extraction, braces, or even jaw surgery.

 Sagittal appliances are typically designed to wear on the lower arch of teeth.
 The sagittal device helps to expand the lower arch, addressing overcrowding in patients with small lower jaws.

 This device is removable but can be secured using screws.
 Izadi Orthodontics will make personalized recommendations and provide instructions for use depending on the personal needs of each patient.
 The sagittal device is typically worn for at least 22 hours a day.